 Additionally, the legal standing of trust protectors can vary by jurisdiction.
 Some states have specific statutes addressing the role and powers of trust protectors, while others may not recognize the position at all.
 It is advisable for the trust creator to consult with legal professionals to ensure that the appointment of a trust protector is appropriately documented and compliant with applicable laws.
 By understanding these legal considerations and limitations, both trust creators and protectors can navigate the complexities of trust administration more effectively.

 At Portfolio ThinkTank, diversity does not end with the portfolio.
-Instead, we strive to create a culture that embraces diversity, proactively protects our ecosystem from ignorance, fear and hate, and celebrates the beauty of our differences.
+Instead, we strive to create a culture that embraces diversity proactively, protects our ecosystem from fear and hate, and celebrates the beauty of our differences.